 Even before they met, each had separately lived exciting parts of America’s pioneer past.
 In 1832, John Sinclair trekked across an unchartered continent from New York to Oregon Territory as a member of Nathaniel Wyeth’s fur-trading expedition.
 Afterward, he spent months aboard a Pacific Ocean whaling ship.
 When the whaling ship splintered on the Oahu rocks, he settled in Honolulu as a merchant—until an island visitor named John Sutter, promoting ambitious plans to create a European colony in a neglected Mexican province, drew Sinclair to California.

-At fifteen, Mary Eyre sailed across the Atlantic Ocean to the United States, and at sixteen crossed a continent in a covered wagon.
-Her family’s destination was Oregon, but she escaped a cruel father with help from some California-bound Americans—an act of kindness that changed her life.
-The trip was fraught with danger, and there were times when the wagon company despaired of ever reaching California alive.
-At Sutter’s Fort in the Sacramento Valley, Mary met Sutter’s neighbor, John Sinclair.
+Mary’s adventures prove that history isn’t always his story!
+At fifteen, English-born Mary Eyre sailed across the Atlantic Ocean to the United States, and at sixteen crossed a continent in a covered wagon.
+Her family’s destination was Oregon, but she escaped a cruel father with help from some California-bound Americans; an act of kindness out on the no-man’s-land prairies that changed her life.

 Then in January 1848, gold was discovered in California—an event that changed the world.
 Hordes of gold-fevered men invaded the Sinclair’s property, endangering them and their young child.
 Before the Gold Rush: The Sinclairs of Rancho del Paso 1840-1849 is a true account of a courageous, resilient couple who lived their lives at the edge of discovery and fortune.